Blade (New Line franchise character): Characterization and redesign

-The comic book version of Blade used teakwood knives and was much more the everyman in his behavior and attitude, wearing green armor and sporting a short afro-style haircut.
-Although courageous and brave, he displayed flaws as well, such as an inability to get along with certain other supporting cast members and a hatred of vampires that bordered on fanaticism.
+As created by Marv Wolfman and Gene Colan in 1973, the original comic book version of Blade used teakwood knives and was much more the everyman in his behavior and attitude, wearing red/green clothing and sporting a short afro-style haircut.
+Although cunning and brave, he displayed flaws as well, such as an inability to get along with certain other supporting cast members and a hatred of vampires that bordered on fanaticism.
 The character was not originally a "daywalker" but a human being immune to being turned into a vampire.
 Lacking the superhuman speed and strength of his undead quarry, he relied solely on his wits and skill.
-The film portrayal of Blade was updated for a 1990s audience, given a pair of sunglasses and a leather jacket, with the original comics character subsequently visually modified to match, and bitten by the character Morbius in Peter Parker: Spider-Man #8 (August 1999) to similarly make him a dhampir like his film counterpart.
+Prior to the film's development, Wolfman and Colan had partially revamped the comics character in 1991 with a dark leather jacket, short hair, and more violent tendencies.
+The 1998 film updated the leather jacket into a body-length coat and added sunglasses, a new haircut, and an enhanced dhampir powerset.
+The comics character was subsequently modified to match, wearing the new outfit and being bitten by the character Morbius to similarly make him a dhampir like his film counterpart.

 Relishing the "challenge [of] stepping back into Blade's shoes" for Blade II, Snipes stated: "I love playing this role.
 It's fun as an actor to test your skills at doing a sequel, to see if you can recreate something that you did", with Peter Frankfurt adding that "Wesley is Blade; so much of the character was invented by Wesley and his instincts are so spot on.
 He takes his fighting, his weapons and attitude very seriously.
 He's incredibly focused, but he's also very cool and fun", and Guillermo del Toro saying that "Wesley knows Blade better than David Goyer, better than me, better than anyone else involved in the franchise, [that he] instinctively knows what the character would and wouldn't do, and every time he twists something around, something better would come out".